- Parents Home

-School lunches can be another learning lesson for kids.
-More important, if you can get them thinking about what they eat for lunch, you might be able to help them make positive changes.
+School lunches can be another healthy eating lesson for kids.
+If you can get kids thinking about what they eat for lunch, you might be able to help them make positive changes.
 Brainstorm about what kinds of foods they'd like for lunch or go to the grocery store to shop together for healthy, packable foods.

 There's another important reason why kids should be involved: It can help prepare them to make good decisions on their own about the foods they want to eat.
 That's not to say they'll suddenly want a salad instead of french fries, but the mealtime habits you help create now can lead to a lifetime of healthier choices.